Jellypod-Inc/route-tts/README.md

 # RouteTTS

-**RouteTTS** is a flexible routing library for GenAI text-to-speech (TTS).
-It provides a unified interface for multiple TTS providers and makes it easy to quickly call multiple TTS providers within a standard interface.
+**RouteTTS** is a flexible routing library for multiple GenAI text-to-speech (TTS) providers.
+It provides a unified interface to generate audio from text blocks and makes it easy to combine multiple TTS providers into a single audio file.

-Other planned features include audio normalization (to prevent output volumes from being drastically different) and speech generation optimizations.
+Supported TTS Platforms:
+- [x] OpenAI
+- [x] ElevenLabs
+- [ ] Play.HT *(Coming soon)*
+- [ ] Amazon Polly *(Coming soon)*
+- [ ] Deepgram *(Coming soon)*

+*Please open an issue to suggest more!*

 ## Features

 - Unified interface for multiple TTS providers
-- Easy configuration of voices and speech generation
+- Easy configuration of multiple voices and speech generation

+**Planned features:**
+- Audio normalization (to prevent output volumes from being noticably different).
+- Automatic chunking to overcome input character limits.
+- Speech generation optimizations.

 ## Installation